 Developed by Saudi Arabia's ACWA Power, the $4.4 billion Noor Energy 1 project will be the world's largest CSP plant and includes a 100 MW CSP tower plant, three 200 MW parabolic trough CSP systems, 250 MW of PV capacity and 15 hours of molten salt CSP storage capacity.
 Shanghai Electric is the lead construction company while the main components are being supplied by European and US firms, some using Chinese facilities.

 Coronavirus lockdowns have disrupted supply chains and severely restricted national and international travel.

-Despite ongoing restrictions in many countries, Shanghai Electric believes it can meet its first commercial operation deadline of August 2021, when the first 200 MW power trough section is due online, the company said last month.
+Despite ongoing restrictions in many countries, Shanghai Electric believes it can meet its first commercial operation deadline of August 2021, when the first 200 MW parabolic trough section is due online, the company said last month.

 Shanghai Electric has resumed construction after hiring over 900 additional local workers and using videoconferencing to streamline communications, it said.

 Noor Energy 1 is being built in phases.
 The CSP tower plant is due online by November 2021, followed by the second and third parabolic trough sections by April 2022 and December 2022, respectively.